pine-vm/pine/guide/customizing-elm-app-builds-with-compilation-interfaces.md

 + `debug.javascript.base64 : String`
 + `javascript.base64 : String`

-Since the compilation flags differ between the two paths, the compilation process will invoke the `elm  make` command once for each of the flags to build the complete record value for that declaration.
+Since the compilation flags differ between the two paths, the build process will invoke the `elm  make` command once for each of the flags to build the complete record value for that declaration.

 Backend apps often use the output from `elm  make` send the frontend to web browsers with HTTP responses.
 We can also see this in the [example app](https://github.com/pine-vm/pine/blob/3a5c9d0052ab344984bafa5094d2debc3ad1ecb7/implement/example-apps/docker-image-default-app/src/Backend/Main.elm#L46-L62) mentioned earlier: